coderrio/Coderr.Documentation/docs/indexOLD.md

-﻿codeRR documentation
+﻿Coderr documentation
 ===============

-Welcome to the codeRR documentation.
+Welcome to the Coderr documentation.

 The documentation have been divided into two sections: